seabbs/cmmid.stan.seir/README.md

 depletion looks like it would play a role.
 Some things we could explore to deal with this:

+  - generate synthetic data we understand and that meets our expectations about priors etc. and fit to this data.
+If this doesn’t work as expected there is likely a coding error.
   - different priors choices.
   - time-varying beta and importations.
   - importations, sub-critical R, and a stochastic model.
   - assuming a high level of underreporting combined with importations.
-  - generate synthetic data we understand and that meets our expectations about priors etc. and fit to this data.
   - lots of other things to explore.

 At this point I decided to have a BBQ instead (see below and note the